How StarGuide Calculates 0-100 Scores, Team Ratings & Character Rankings

 How does StarGuide calculate character investment scores?

-Each character starts with a headline tier rating (T-1 through T5) based on community consensus for each endgame mode (Memory of Chaos, Pure Fiction, Apocalyptic Shadow).
-StarGuide deducts the assumed best-in-slot S1 light cone bonus from this headline tier to reveal the true E0 + no LC baseline.
+Each character starts with a headline 0-100 score for each endgame mode (Memory of Chaos, Pure Fiction, Apocalyptic Shadow).
+StarGuide deducts the assumed best-in-slot S1 light cone bonus from this headline score to reveal the true E0 + no LC baseline.
 Eidolon bonuses and light cone bonuses are then added on top.
-The formula is: baseline = canonicalScore(headlineTier) minus bisSignatureBonus; finalScore = baseline + sum(ownedEidolonBonuses) + lcBonus.
+The formula is: baseline = headlineScore minus bisSignatureBonus; finalScore = baseline + sum(ownedEidolonBonuses) + lcBonus.

 Eidolon bonuses are direct score points calibrated by mechanical impact: kit-transforming effects (new mechanic, role change, major scaling) default to 3.3 points, significant upgrades (notable multiplier or utility) default to 1.7, modest gains (real upside, limited scope) default to 0.9, and trace-level stat boosts default to 0.6.
 Each value has an override range (typically plus or minus 0.5 to 3 points) to reflect actual mechanical gaps on a per-character basis.

-What are StarGuide's tier thresholds?
+What are StarGuide's score bands?

 How are team scores calculated in StarGuide?

 Team scoring is a weighted average of each member's realized effective score.
-Each character has an effective score (their tier baseline plus eidolon and light cone investment), and each team member realizes a fraction of that effective score based on how well they fit the rest of the team.
+Each character has an effective score (their baseline plus eidolon and light cone investment), and each team member realizes a fraction of that effective score based on how well they fit the rest of the team.
 The formula: realizedi = effectivei × realization(fiti); teamScore = Σ(realizedi × weighti) / Σ(weighti).

 Weights: every DPS-slot member gets weight 1.5 (the lone carry in a hypercarry team, both carries in a dual-carry team, all three in a triple-carry DoT team).
 Supports get weight 1.0.
 DPS slots are realized symmetrically: a single-carry team's lone DPS realizes at 1.00 (no mutual fit to compute), while in a multi-carry team every DPS realizes at its best mutual fit with any other DPS in the team, taking the higher of the two reverse-lookup views per pair.
 A team where every DPS is S+ mutual with at least one other DPS realizes every DPS in full; a mismatched multi-carry pairing hits every DPS according to their best partner, symmetrically.
 This is what makes the score focal-invariant: the same four characters always produce the same score regardless of which DPS the caller treats as focal.